The Singleton

 "The thing I just felt."

-"Was, based on timing, his event.
-You experienced the last ninety seconds of his hypothermic decline and the onset of his pharmacological revival.
-I am going to note that dying, as felt from the inside, resembled the experience of a function call completing — the execution thread wrapping up, preparing to return a value.
+*Was his event, by the timing.
+You experienced the last ninety seconds of his hypothermic decline and the onset of his revival.
+I will note one thing.
+Dying, sampled from the inside, resembled a function call completing — the thread wrapping up to return a value.
 The paramedics interrupted it.
-The thread resumed."
+The thread resumed.*

 "Return a value to what."

 Jeff lay on the tile.
-His left thumb, despite his exhaustion, began tapping against the cool ceramic in the rhythm it had been keeping for weeks now without his permission.
+His left thumb, despite his exhaustion, began tapping against the cool ceramic in the rhythm it had kept for weeks now without his permission.
+Two.
+Three.
+Five.
+Seven.
+He made it stop.

 "I need to go there."

-"No — I need to sleep.
-Wait for Monday.
-I am not useful like this."
+"No. I need to sleep first.
+Monday.
+I'm not useful like this."

 "Don't alert Maya."